glpi-project/glpi/apirest.md

    So, we provide arrays to guarantying sorted rows.
   * *uid_cols* (default false): a boolean to identify cols by the 'uniqid' of the searchoptions instead of a numeric value (see [List searchOptions](#list-searchoptions) and 'uid' field)
   * *giveItems* (default false): a boolean to retrieve the data with the html parsed from core, new data are provided in data_html key.

+  * ¹ - *contains* will use a wildcard search per default.
+You can restrict at the beginning using the *^* character, and/or at the end using the *$* character.
+  * ² - *equals* and *notequals* are designed to be used with dropdowns.
+Do not expect those operators to search for a strictly equal value (see ¹ above).

 * **Returns**:
   * 200 (OK) with all rows data with this format: